gonzayb/Php-to-Python-Flex-Yacc/README.md

-# Php to Python Transpiler
+# Php to Python Transpiler - Traductor PHP a Python
-## Using Flex and Bison
+## Using Flex and Bison - Usando Flex y Bison

 ### Requerimientos